 Other financial or operating metrics may closely track the share price, whether they are leading or lagging in nature.
 For example, the traditional valuation methodology of discounted cash flows may not be applicable to an early-stage SaaS company that is not producing any cash flows.
 However, the company’s stock price may follow in line with other operating metrics, such as subscriber growth.
-By overlaying these metrics with the stock price can help focus the story that investment bankers tell, which can be quite interesting especially if we observe divergence with a historical correlation.
+Overlaying these metrics with the stock price can help focus the story that investment bankers tell, which can be quite interesting, especially if we observe divergence with a historical correlation.

 Thank you for downloading CFI’s free investment banking pitchbook template.
 To keep learning and advancing your career, the following resources will be helpful: